Obisanya1/Obisanya1/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m interested in Frontend Development and collaborating with other developers to build highly scalable wand functional web applications that meet the needs of people.
+- 👀 I’m interested in Frontend Development and collaborating with other developers to build highly scalable and functional web applications.
 - 🌱 I’m currently learning React JS.
 - 💞️ I’m looking to collaborate on frontend development React projects.
 - 📫 Reach me @ ifeoluwadaniel25@gmail.com